The Student must:

 - Be a Canadian citizen, a permanent resident, or a person to whom refugee protection has been conferred under the Immigration and Refugee Protection Act 2.
 International students, i.e. persons using a Student VISA or Work Permit, are not eligible for the SWPP funding.

 - Be legally entitled to work according to the relevant provincial legislation and regulations.

 - Consent to release employment information to CCAA and the Government of Canada periodically during the placement and after the end of the placement.

 - Complete and sign the Student Form: https://www.avaerocouncil.ca/en/swpp-student

 Student Work Placement must:

-- Be in position that supports the aviation and aerospace industry; it cannot be a research position in a school lab.
+- Be in position that supports the aviation and aerospace industry.

 The Employer must: